 Of course, having a secular or atheistic approach to life can be as important for some people as having a religious approach to life is for others.
-John White and I have argued that atheism should be studied in schools (Reiss and White 2009).
-Young people may well find themselves reflecting on the existence of God, especially when confronted by the debates about belief and religious practice which have assumed such importance nationally and globally.
-This points to discussing the standard arguments for and against the existence of God and such questions as the possibility of life after death.
-Students also need to discuss whether human lives can have any meaning outside of a religious framework and whether people can live a morally good life that is not dependent on religious belief.
+With the humanist John White I have argued that atheism should be studied in schools (Reiss and White 2009).
+Young people should think about whether they live in a divine world or a godless one.
+This points to discussing the standard arguments for and against the existence of God and such questions as the likelihood of life after death.
+They also need to discuss whether human lives can have any meaning or point outside a religious framework and whether people can live a morally good life that is not dependent on religious belief.